 Fanconi Syndrome is a disorder in which the proximal renal tubules of the kidney do not properly reabsorb electrolytes and nutrients into the body, but "spill" them instead into the urine.
 Symptoms include excessive drinking (polydipsia), excessive urination (polyuria), and glucose in the urine (glucosuria).
-Untreated Fanconi Syndrome will result in muscle wasting, acidosis and poor condition.
+Untreated Fanconi Syndrome will result in muscle wasting, acidosis and poor condition, and eventually death.

 The onset of Fanconi Syndrome is typically between four and eight years of age, although onset has occurred as early as two years and as late as eleven years.
 The earlier the disease is detected, the less damage is done to tissues and organs.
 It is generally recommended that strip-testing for glucose begin at age three, but you may want to begin earlier just to get used to the routine.

 If caught early and put on the Gonto Treatment Protocol, affected Basenjis can do very well and live a normal life.